Where to buy Xbox Series X: UK stock update and which stores have the console on sale

 There are two consoles available the Xbox Series X (£449) and a digital Xbox Series S edition (£349) and both have been released today, 10th November.

 However, the second lockdown in the UK has changed things a bit when it comes to buying a console.
-Firstly, there’s no rush to the store.
-Second, if you have already pre-ordered you need to check collection rules, and third, if you want to buy one now then read on as it’s online all the way.
+Firstly, there was no rush to the store.
+Second, those that pre-ordered had set click and collect rules, and third, if you want to buy one now then read on as it’s online all the way.

 Amazon has also said some customers may get their console after Christmas, so look at delivery dates when you buy to avoid disappointed faces come Yuletide.